Need a pipeline boost?

 Getting your message in front of prospects on the channels they’re most likely to see will help you get that exposure faster.

-With person-based targeting, you can target one prospect across multiple channels.
+With contact-level targeting, you can target one prospect across multiple channels.
 And if you use Influ2, we optimize your ads to show up on the platforms each prospect uses the most.

 This comes in handy when you’re targeting larger buying groups because some people in the group might be active on Instagram, while others prefer LinkedIn or Facebook.
 If you’re targeting everyone primarily through just LinkedIn, a large chunk of the prospects you need to reach won’t see your ads.